 VI.
-SIGNIFICANT OR POTENTIALLY SIGNIFICANT IMPACTS THAT CAN BE AVOIDED OR MITIGATED TO A LESS-THAN-SIGNIFICANT LEVEL BY MITIGATION MEASURES INCORPORATED INTO THE PROJECT

-The Final EIR identifies the following significant or potentially significant impacts associated with the Project.
-These impacts are eliminated or reduced to a less-than-significant level by mitigation measures identified in the Final EIR.
+SIGNIFICANT OR POTENTIALLY SIGNIFICANT IMPACTS THAT CAN BE AVOIDED OR MITIGATED TO A LESS-THAN-SIGNIFICANT LEVEL BY MITIGATION MEASURES INCORPORATED INTO THE PROJECT significant level by mitigation measures identified in the Final EIR.
 It is hereby determined that the impacts addressed by these mitigation measures will be mitigated to a less-than-significant level or avoided by incorporation of these mitigation measures into the Project.
 Pub.
 Resources Code § 21081(a)(1).
-As explained in Section IX, below, the findings in this Section are based on the Final EIR, the discussion and analysis in which is hereby incorporated in full by this reference.
+As explained in Section X, below, the findings in this Section are based on the Final EIR, the discussion and analysis in which is hereby incorporated in full by this reference.